confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 DESCRIBE FUNCTION index_seq;
 ```

-Which should output the following.
+It should output the following.
 Notice how ksqlDB shows that this is a generic function with the type parameter `E`.
 This means that this UDTF can take a parameter that is an array of any type.

 ```
 Name        : INDEX_SEQ